milena-t/ReVis/README.md

     --plot
 ```

 ## Input options

-These are quickstart options, see all possible options with the `-h` flag or at the end of this documentation.
+Above are quickstart options, see all possible options with the `-h` flag or at the end of this documentation.
+Contigs be sorted by size decreasing in the plot.

 ### Files

 * Repeatmasker outfiles (do not change file extensions!!):